cnavas88/functional_python/README.md

 - You can pass the function as a parameter to another function.
 - You can return the function from a function.
 - You can store them in data structures as hash tables, lists, ...
+- Nested functions called Closures.

 ## Recursion

 In functional programming, there is not concept of 'for' or 'while' loop, instead recursion is used.
 Recursion is a process in which a functions calls itself directly or indirectly.

+## Lambda functions

+In python, anonymous function means that a functions without name.
+As we already know that def keyword is used to define the normal functions and the lambda keyword is used to create anonymous functions.

+- This function can have any number of arguments but only one expression, which is evaluated and returned.
+- One is free to use lambda functions wherever function objects are required.
+- You need to keep in your knowledge that lambda functions are syntactically restricted to a single expression.